Hikaru Genji

-The first part of the story concentrates on his romantic life, and in the second, his and others' internal agony is depicted.
+The first part of the story concentrates on his romantic life, and in the second, on his and others' internal agony.
 He appears from the first volume "Kiritsubo" to the 40th volume "Illusion".

-"Genji" is the surname as a noble demoted from royalty.
-His true given name is never referred to in the story, like most other characters.
-"Hikaru" means "shining", which is a nickname deriving from his appearance.
+"Genji" is the surname of a noble demoted from royalty.
+His given name is never referred to in the story, as is the case with most other characters.
 He is also referred to as Rokujō no In (六条院), sometimes abbreviated as In (院).
-He is often called Genji when speaking of the story.
+He is often called Genji.

-It's implied that Hikaru Genji was extremely attractive and talented, easily gaining the favor of those around him at a young age.
-Describing his superlative qualities, Murasaki wrote: "but to recount all his virtues would, I fear, give rise to a suspicion that I distort the truth."
-His appearance was said to tempted men and women alike, having desirable features such as smooth white skin, accredited fashion, and famed popularity.
+Hikaru Genji was attractive and talented, easily gaining the favor of those around him at a young age.
+Describing his superlative qualities, Murasaki Shikibu wrote: "but to recount all his virtues would, I fear, give rise to a suspicion that I distort the truth."
+His appearance tempted men and women alike, as he had smooth white skin and excellent fashion sense, which increased his fame and popularity.

 The character of Hikaru Genji has had several adaptations in other media, from different iterations of The Tale of Genji.
-He is usually universally depicted as possessing unrivaled beauty and charisma in all subsequent media adaptations.
+He is depicted as possessing unrivaled beauty and charisma in all subsequent media adaptations.

-While fictitious, Genji is thought the author was inspired by real historical figures, including Minamoto no Tōru, who was a grandson of Emperor Saga, hence one of the Saga Genji clan.
+While fictitious, Genji is thought to be inspired by historical figures, including Minamoto no Tōru, who was a grandson of Emperor Saga, hence one of the Saga Genji clan.